zenml-io/zenml/docs/book/developer-guide/advanced-usage/advanced-usage.md

 via the **Environment** can be useful to get system information, the Python version, or the name of the current step, pipeline, and run.
 * [Managing External Services](manage-external-services.md)
-might be required for deploying custom models or for the UIs of some visualization tools like TensorBoard.
+might be required for deploying custom models or for the UI's of some visualization tools like TensorBoard.
 These services are usually long-lived external processes that persist beyond the execution of your pipeline runs.
 * [Managing Docker Images](advanced-concepts/docker.md)